WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Phase | `Day 1` | ⛔ | ⛔ | ⛔

 ∗ Players can not be referenced using a constant value, as that would require this player to be present in every game.
-⁑ Locations are a special type which unifies several other types into a single type.
+⁑ Locations are a special type that unifies several other types into a single type.
 The following types can be interpreted as a location: group, base location, active extra role, player, attribute.
 ⁂ Results are a special type which is returned after executing an ability, depending on context different types can be extracted from it.
 It always stores at least a success type (for if the ability succeeded) and an info type (for the ability feedback) and depending on the ability potentially other abilities.
-⁑⁑ Info is a special type which is a text containing several selectors.
+⁑⁑ Info is a special type that is a text containing several selectors.
 All selectors contained within the info text must either be annotated or support run-time annotation.
 The info type is used when a text output is generated.
-As part of the text output process all selectors contained within the info type are evaluated and converted to text.
+As part of the text output process, all selectors contained within the info type are evaluated and converted to text.
 ⁑⁑∗ An Ability Subtype contains the info of the ability type _and_ the subtype, not just the latter.

 Some types additionally support property accesses using the `<Selector>-><Property>`, e.g. `@Target->Role` retrieves a targets role.

 Many types default to not just being a single value, but actually a list, though this will often be a list of length one, this is shown in the table above.
 Types that are list types will return several results if a selector matches several results (though some abilities may choose to only use the first element of the list), while types that are not list types can only return a single value.
 When using a property access on a list type, the property access is executed on each element in the list and a new list is returned.
 Lists can be created through a selector which returns several values or by adding several constant values together (e.g. `Citizen`+`Wolf` would be a simple role type list).

 For this document, when the syntax of any component requires a user to put a type, this syntax is used to signify the expected type: `{Type}`, where `Type` is replaced with the name of the expected type.
-When expecting a user to put a text that is not a specific type this format is used: `<UserInput>`, where `UserInput` describes the expected input.
+When expecting a user to put a text that is not a specific type, this format is used: `<UserInput>`, where `UserInput` describes the expected input.
 When a user must pick one of several possible values the syntax `[Option1|Option2]` is used, though square brackets are used in many other contexts as well.
+Optional values may be listed by appending a `?` (e.g,. `{Duration?}` denotes an optional duration type value).
+Adding additional characters within the brackets of an optional type means these characters are either added with the type or not added at all.
+For example, `{(Duration?)}` may resolve to `(~Permanent)` or no value at all.

 ### Player Type